goodgrid/okta-config-manager/README.md

 - Support for other Okt config, such as
    - General instance settings
    - General security settings
- - Encryption of sensitive properties
- - Change Okta API tokens for oAuth integrations
+ - Change the use of Okta API tokens to oAuth integrations